gward/aiosonos/README.md

-# aiosonos: asyncio-based Sonos client library
+# aiosonos: asyncio-based Sonos client library for  Python

-aiosonos is a client library for Sonos products based on asyncio and aiohttp.
+aiosonos is a Python client library for Sonos products based on asyncio and aiohttp.
 It is derived from [SoCo](https://github.com/SoCo/SoCo),